In U.S. presidential first, Trump prays at Jerusalem's Western Wall

 He was accompanied by the Rabbi of the Western Wall, Shmuel Rabinowitz, who said on Israel Radio that he recited two psalms with the U.S. leader.
 One of them, Psalm 122, speaks of Jerusalem as a "city that is united together".

 The ancient stones are in a part of Jerusalem that Israel captured in the 1967 Middle East war.
-It considers all of Jerusalem its indivisible capital, a status that is not recognised internationally.
+It considers all of Jerusalem its indivisible capital, a status that is not recognized internationally.

 "(Trump) said that he understands the significance of the Western Wall for the Jewish people and that's why he decided to visit here during his first trip to Israel.
 He is certain he will come here again, perhaps many times.
 He was very moved," Rabinowitz said.